arunm8489/IEEE-CIS-Fraud-detection/README.md

 * We should be able to predict the probability of fraud transaction
 * We should not predict fraud transactions as nonfraud.
 Also the vice versa.
 So precision and recall should be taken care of.

+### Approach
+* Do exploratory data analysis on each and every column and understand the impact of each feature.
+* Build a baseline model.
+* Create new features and see whether those features improve the performance of the model.
+If yes retain the features or else drop those features.
+I used forward feature selection for that.
+* Iteratively continue this approach until we get a good score.

 ### Results
 After creating some baseline models we stick up with xgboost as it was giving better perfomance.
 We did several feature engineering and feature selection and ultimatly end up with a solution which is top 3.5% in kaggle leaderboard.
-I have written a detailed blog regarding my solution.Please refer this. https://medium.com/@arunm8489/ieee-cis-fraud-detection-top-5-solution-5488fc66e95f.
+I have written a detailed blog regarding my solution.Please refer my <a href="https://medium.com/@arunm8489/ieee-cis-fraud-detection-top-5-solution-5488fc66e95f">medium blog</a>.

-The progress in our project is as follows:
+The progress of project is as follows:

 <br>